torvalds/linux/Documentation/arch/powerpc/dawr-power9.rst

 This is a dangerous setting, USE AT YOUR OWN RISK.

-Some users may not care about a bad user crashing their box (ie. single user/desktop systems) and really want the DAWR.
+Some users may analt care about a bad user crashing their box (ie. single user/desktop systems) and really want the DAWR.
 This allows them to force enable DAWR.